oneacik/digital-garden/_notes/Avocado Objects.md

-# Avocado Objects

 ![Avocado](../assets/avocado.png)

 ## Rationale

-Have you ever felt that your function has a lot of load that is not contributing exactly to the core functionality?
+Have you ever felt that your function has a lot of load
+not exactly contributing to the core functionality?
-Caching, Logging, Assertions, Exception Handling are some layers that fog the core functionality.
+Caching, Logging, Assertions, Exception Handling -
+are some layers that fog the core functionality.
-Avocado Object principle tends to declutter core functionality putting supporting features in different layers.
+Avocado Object principle tends to declutter core functionality,
+putting supporting features in different layers.

 ## What is Avocado Object?